ABC FinanceBridging loans

 Whether a product is fixed rate or variable rate is often not published, so if this is important, ask your bridging lender or broker.

-Variable interest rate see the monthly interest on your loan increase or decrease in line with changes in the Bank of England Base Rate.
+Variable interest rates see the monthly interest on your loan increase or decrease in line with changes in the Bank of England Base Rate.

 The biggest cost associated with a bridging loan is the monthly interest rates, and other associated setup costs, such as valuation fees, lender arrangement fees, broker set-up fees, legal fees and exit fees.